matthew-beisser/testing-automation-pipeline-3/docs/design.md

 **- Outstanding Questions**

+- Changes to valkyrie will most likely be us.

+  - Need to get alignment on system processing team and tickets with Jira

 - How is Valkyrie going to be deployed as part of the solution?

   - What is the current update process?
+  - 9/27 - Jeff would be interested

 - Can Valkyrie be integrated with the Jira REST API so ticket numbers can be sourced and test completion results written?

   - Seems like the answer is [yes](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z0000019VpgSAE&l=en-US), thought not sure on the level of effort.

 - PCAP recording is currently done with Wireshark, is that going to be replaced with a homegrown app?

   - Is this in scope, and who will do this work?
   - Could we switch this to another cli tool like PyPCAPKit (Python package)?